m-voit/concepts-of-programming-languages/study-project/paper.md

 The parser for Boolean expressions is a practical example to compare functional programming in Go and JavaScript.
 It is implemented using functional programming concepts and will be used to provide code examples for various functional programming aspects discussed later.
-Generally speaking the parser is built using parser combinators, which are good example to be implemented with functional programming.
+Generally speaking the parser is built using parser combinators, which are a good example to be implemented with functional programming.
 The parser parses Boolean expressions with the following EBNF grammar.

 ```ebnf